-He was most recently a Resident Physician in the Pathology Residency Program at Mount Sinai Hospital from 2019-2022, the Arnold O. Beckman Postdoctoral Fellow at the Massachusetts Institute of Technology and the In Vivo Microscopy Fellow at the Wellman Center for Photomedicine at the Massachusetts General Hospital (Research Advisor: Guillermo Tearney, MD, PhD) and did a post-doctoral research fellowship in the Department of Chemical Engineering at the Massachusetts Institute of Technology (Research Advisor: Michael S. Strano, PhD).
+He was most recently a Resident Physician in the Pathology Residency Program at Mount Sinai Hospital from 2019-2022, the Arnold O. Beckman Postdoctoral Fellow at the Massachusetts Institute of Technology from 2017-2020, the In Vivo Microscopy Fellow at the Wellman Center for Photomedicine in 2020 at the Massachusetts General Hospital (Research Advisor: Guillermo Tearney, MD, PhD) and a post-doctoral research fellow from 2016-2018 in the Department of Chemical Engineering at the Massachusetts Institute of Technology (Research Advisor: Michael S. Strano, PhD).
 He received his Ph.D. from the Department of Chemistry at the University of Illinois at Urbana-Champaign (Research Advisor: Stephen A. Boppart, MD, PhD) and his M.D. from the College of Medicine at the University of Illinois at Chicago.
 He also did research in the George R. Harrison Spectroscopy Laboratory over the years (Research Advisors: Michael S. Feld, PhD, Ramachandra R. Dasari, PhD, Peter So, PhD).
 He received his B.S. in Chemistry and B.A. in Mathematics from Rice University (Research Advisors: Robert F. Curl, PhD, Philip R. Brooks, PhD).

 MD-PHD TRAINING: During his PhD, he received a predoctoral fellowship from the Breast Cancer Research Program of the Department of Defense – Congressionally Directed Medical Research Programs.
 His PhD thesis research focused on the development and validation of Optical Coherence Tomography (OCT) for the intraoperative assessment of tumor margins and lymph nodes during breast cancer surgeries.
 He also worked on the development of targeted multi-modal protein microspheres as a delivery vehicle for contrast agents to bridge the localization of tumor cells across macro scale and micron scale imaging modalities such as MRI, Fluorescence, OCT, and Magnetomotive-OCT.

 His prior work focused on spectroscopic techniques such as intrinsic fluorescence, Raman, diffuse reflectance, and light scattering for the detection and diagnosis of cancer as well as evaluate tumor responses to chemotherapeutics.
 His current research interests lie in the development and translation of optical imaging techniques, targeted particle development, and nanoscale sensors particularly in their applications to the field of oncology, laboratory medicine or clinical pathology, and transfusion medicine.